DN6003 - Exhibition Practice (2018/19)

 Position your practice intent within that of your contemporaries and articulate your concept confidently within professional presentation conventions

-You will produce a coherent presentation of your placement, competition or exhibition experience, independent research development and findings, together with a critical evaluation of your successes and opportunities for development.
+You will produce a coherent presentation of your exhibition experience, independent research development and findings, together with a critical evaluation of your successes and opportunities for development.

 This module will formatively assess the research, planning, critical audience analysis and reflective diary at the end of each phase.
 The satisfactory completion of continuing independent studentship and professional practice will be continuously monitored and forms a part of the assessment requirements for the module.
 Precise requirements for the analysis, diary and studentship will be stated in the brief.